vzool/docs/api/reference.md

 #### Body

-There is no body for this request
+There is no body for this request.

 #### Common Responses